zero-ones-given/ai-robot-udp/README.md

 This repository contains firmware for the [robots](https://github.com/robot-uprising-hq/ai-robot-hardware) that can be used in [Micro Invader competition](https://github.com/robot-uprising-hq/ai-guide).

 The firmware supports Wifi and Bluetooth.
-If WiFi is used, the motor commands are send via simple encoded UDP messages.
+If WiFi is used, the motor commands can be send via simple encoded UDP messages.

 The firmware works well with [zero-ones-simulated](https://github.com/zero-ones-given/zero-ones-simulated) simulator.